Core French Option for Non-Specialists

 Winter Term 2 special section of a required course (January to February)

-The special enhanced section of this required course for all elementary & middle years BEd teacher candidates is available to those enrolled in the Core French Option, as well as to anyone else with prior knowledge of and background in French.
+The special Enhanced section of this required course for all Elementary BEd teacher candidates is available to those enrolled in the Core French option as well as to anyone else with prior knowledge of and background in French.
 This section is offered in French with opportunities to use English as needed.

 EDUC 430 – Community Field Experience (CFE) in a French context